omar2432/NewsReactOnRails/README.md

 ## For Newspaper Admins or Writers:

 “/stories”:
-	-Has the classic rails generate scaffold view of all the stories -You can view the stories but not edit or delete them
+	-Has the classic rails generate scaffold view of all the stories.
+	-You can view the stories but not edit or delete them.

 “/writers/sign_in”:
-	-A writer can sign in to his account to be able to add or edit the stories -A writer cannot sign up for a new account (so this is like an admin account for the 	 newsPaper) -writer Credentials: user name: omar.sami@shakacode
+	-A writer can sign in to his account to be able to add or edit the stories.
+	-A writer cannot sign up for a new account (so this is like an admin account for the newsPaper).
+	-writer Credentials:
+ 	    *user name: omar.sami@shakacode
-	 	  Password: shakacode
+	 	  *Password: shakacode

 	-now in “/stories” you can:
-		-Add a new story
+		-Add a new story.
-		-Edit or Delete an existing story
+		-Edit or Delete an existing story.